|

-I know why nonverbal sudoku rules the earth ________________________________________________________________
+I know why nonverbal sudoku rules the earth

 What precisely is the allure?
 Shortz argues that Sudoku has a secret psychological hook.
 While solving them, you tend to get bogged down midway—then suddenly break through, fill in the last bunch of empty boxes in a row, bang bang bang.
 “It gives you a satisfying feeling to be rushing at those squares,” Shortz says.
 “And immediately you want to do another one.
 That’s the key to why they are so addictive.”